⁄⁄ your first 100

 Get the link in front of real humans.

-A live URL is only worth what it reaches.
-Here is how to share it, how to point your own domain at it, and how to know if anyone actually visited.
+How to share your site, point your own domain at it, and know if anyone visited.

 The first 10 shares to do today